© Bill

 taught them to strip weapons whilst blindfolded

-and took them on ambush drills every couple of
+and took them on ambush drills every

-compound would never be mortared.
-Within the
+me that the compound would never be mortared.

-compound was a makeshift device that had
+Within the compound was a makeshift device that

-compound.
+the compound.
 According to this woman, it was

 protection from being mortared.
 She also claimed